dezfuture/MEMORIES/plan.md

 - After that we create a models directory in which in postMessage.js we define our Schema ie. what we want in our posts.
 - Now we create new routes like get, post etc.. and write the functions corresponding to them in the controllers/posts.js file.

+* MADE the controllers/posts.js routes logic to work and use async-await to handle with promises and also wrapped the code with try-catch